A Search for Extragalactic Fast Blue Optical Transients in ZTF and the Rate of AT2018cow-like Transients: Analysis of ZTF and Literature Transients

+\edit2{The photometric properties of FBOTs are summarized in \citet{Inserra2019}: peak magnitudes ranging from faint core-collapse SNe to superluminous SNe, faster rise times than decline times, a wide range of decline timescales implying a variety of powering sources, and blue colors at peak light with reddening over time.
+The combination of a fast rise time and high peak luminosity rules out a radioactive decay power source in some cases; as summarized in \citet{Margutti2019}, two popular alternatives are shock-interaction with circumstellar matter and long-lived energy injection by a central engine.}

+\edit2{The redshifts and peak magnitudes of the ZTF transients are reported in Table~\ref{tab:sources_all} and Table~\ref{tab:lc-properties}, respectively.
+Eleven objects had spectroscopic host-galaxy redshifts measured prior to the discovery of the transient; for the remaining eighteen, the redshifts were measured via observations of the transient or the host galaxy post-discovery. }

-In this section we compare the light-curve evolution of the different spectroscopic subtypes delinated in Section~\ref{sec:spectroscopic-evolution}.
-We start by estimating rise times and fade times in a similar fashion to values reported in the literature.
-We linearly interpolated the $g$ and $r$ light curves in flux space to estimate a rise time $t_{1/2,\mathrm{rise}}$ and fade time $t_{1/2,\mathrm{fade}}$ from the half-maximum of the observed peak in each filter individually.
-For AT\,2018cow we use an observation during the rise in the $o$ band from the Asteroid Terrestrial-impact Last Alert System (ATLAS; \citealt{Tonry2018,Smith2020}).
+We linearly interpolated the $g$- and $r$-band light curves in flux space to estimate a rise time $t_{1/2,\mathrm{rise}}$ and fade time $t_{1/2,\mathrm{fade}}$ from the half-maximum of the observed peak in each filter.
 We estimated error bars by performing a Monte Carlo with 600 realizations of the light curve.
+We estimated the absolute magnitude using Equation~\ref{eq:kcorrect}.
 The measured timescales are provided in Table~\ref{tab:lc-properties}.

-As shown in Figures~\ref{fig:lum-timescale}, most objects have an overall duration exceeding 5\,d.
-There are two predominant classes of events at the shortest durations: Type~IIb events at low luminosities, and events similar to AT\,2018cow (in terms of their radio emission) at high luminosities.
-There is also one unusual, very luminous and fast-evolving unclassified event (AT\,2020bot), although unlike AT\,2018cow it rose to a plateau or second peak.
-In addition, SN\,2018kzr \citep{McBrien2019} had an overall very short duration and an intermediate luminosity.
-Only two objects in the comparison sample have such short durations: both were from DES, and very luminous.
-So, it appears that the fast-subluminous Type~IIb SNe are a previously unrecognized group of objects, and that---without knowing the redshift of the host galaxy a priori---they represent the primary extragalactic contaminant in the search for events similar to AT\,2018cow.
+Figure~\ref{fig:lum-timescale} shows the parameter space of duration and \edit2{peak luminosity for the ZTF and literature FBOTs}, color coded by spectroscopic type (discussed in \S\ref{sec:spectroscopic-evolution}).
+The peak absolute magnitudes of the ZTF transients span $M=-16\,$mag to $M=-22\,$mag, similar to literature FBOT samples \citep{Drout2014,Pursiainen2018}, and similar to core-collapse SNe. \edit2{For reference, we also show the first peak of two double peaked Type~IIb SNe, SN\,1993J and ZTF18aalrxas.}

-Figure~\ref{fig:rise-fade} compares the rise time to the fade time of each event.
-The vast majority of our objects have a slower fade time than rise time, as was found in previous samples \citep{Drout2014}.
-The exceptions appear to be the two Type~Ic events, SN\,2018kzr \citep{McBrien2019} and SN\,2019bkc \citep{Chen2020,Prentice2020}.
+\edit2{The top panel of} Figure~\ref{fig:rise-fade} compares the rise time to the fade time of the ZTF and literature FBOTs.
+Similar to literature FBOTs, the ZTF objects have a slower fade time than rise time, and a wide range of fade times. \edit2{The bottom panel of Figure~\ref{fig:rise-fade} shows the rise time and peak luminosity of the ZTF and literature FBOTs.}